MapStory/mapstory-community/roadmap.md

 **[Lat/long maps instead of Web Mercator] (items/latlong-maps.md)** - The web mercator projection is overused, distorts data, and does not actually fit the aspect ratios of most computers well.
 As a user, I want to serve up MapStory in lat/long (4326).

-**[Internationalization](items/i18n.md)** - MapStory should be available to people regardless of what language they speak.
-As a user, I want to make sure the site is all internationalized and start a crowd sourced localization effort.

 **[3D MapStories](items/3d.md)** - There are several cool WebGL toolkits that may let us view MapStories not just in 2D but in 3D, over time.
 As a user, I want to incorporate these.